 It's really easy to overthink this and get overwhelmed.
 After all, even though you may hate yourself for what you are doing, at least it is familiar, right?

 A future with alcohol in its proper place can seem very unfamiliar indeed, and that can feel scary.
-The irony is that my email inbox is full each day with people telling me the benefits of getting sober for them, and how much better their lives are.
+The irony is that my email inbox is full each day with people telling me their sober life benefits, and how much better their lives are.
 They didn't even dare hope it would be this rewarding!

 Keep doing what you are doing - spending the money, feeling terrible, beating yourself up with guilt and shame each morning as you swore it was going to be different this time.

 Check out the free webclass to see how I went from an overweight, heart-attack-in-waiting, drinking up to a litre of spirits a day to getting control of my life back.
-It's the single best thing I ever did, and I want to show you how - for free.
+It's the single best thing I ever did, and I want to show you how to live a sober life - for free.

 Stop drinking out of boredom, get control of your drinking, and move on with your life!